WeWatchWall/stark-speech/README.md

 ```

-Your page depends on the hotword detection model, that three assets.
+Your page depends on the hotword detection model, that has three assets.
 They load via HTTP at runtime and need to be copied to your project.

 The assets are called: